giantsoup/trenchtracker/docs/factions/raw/the-court-of-the-seven-headed-serpent.md

-The Court of the
+The Court of the Seven-Headed Serpent
-Seven-Headed Serpent
-utting from eternally belching plumes of stinking, corrosive smoke is the Iron City of Dis; and atop its shrieking, black keep can be found the Infernal War Council.
+Jutting from eternally belching plumes of stinking, corrosive smoke is the Iron City of Dis; and atop its shrieking, black keep can be found the Infernal War Council.
 There sits